 Last night, I cleaned out my art cabinet and came across a bag of red and pink puzzle pieces leftover from my preschool teaching days.
 I didn't want to throw them away and it is almost Valentine's Day, so....can you stand just one more craft made from stray puzzle pieces?

 I really like this one, it is very festive and RED ~ my favorite decorating color!
-It is also very simple to make, although a bit different from the method I have used in the past.
+Of course, you could whip this sweet banner up for a wedding and use whatever colors coordinate with the bride's chosen palette.
+It is very simple to make, although a bit different from the method I have used in the past.

-In the past, I have glued my pieces to a cardboard shape.
-However, this time, I wanted the garland to appear airy and light, so I just glued the pieces to one another, without a backing.
+Generally, I glue my pieces to a cardboard shape.
+However, this time, I wanted the garland to appear airy and light, so I just hot glued the pieces to one another, without a backing.
 In order to make sure that they did not stick to the paper, I slipped a piece of wax paper over my template so the glue would peel away much easier if stuck.

-I gave my finished word a quick coat of Mod Podge when assembled.
+I gave my finished word a quick coat of decoupage gel when assembled.

 While I was waiting for the letters to dry, I grabbed a spool of red thread and some buttons I had leftover from my Christmas Yarn Tree project and started threading.
 I added the buttons to a doubled up line in no particular order.
 I simply looped each button, without knotting them on the string until I was happy with the look.